Get ready for an adventure of a lifetime with this exciting Bali itinerary!

 Start your Bali itinerary with a fresh day by catching a morning flight.
 We flew in via the 7:05AM Jetstar flight and landed at 9:55AM.

-Since accommodation check-ins are usually after 2PM, make use of the early headstart and get exploring, pronto!
-Arrange for a car to pick you up directly from the airport so you won’t have to worry about lugging everything with you.
+Since accommodation check-ins are usually after 2PM, make use of the early head start and get exploring, pronto!
+Arrange for an airport transfer so you won’t have to worry about lugging everything with you.

 Hidden Canyon Beji Guwang